History

 1926

-Inauguration of the Palace Hotel as well as the new hydrotherapy, today known as “Al Thermen”.
+Opening of the Palace Hotel and the new hydrotherapy facility, now known as “Al Thermen”.

 1937

-Pianist Arthur Rubinstein and composer Maurice Ravel have been staying in Mondorf-les-Bains at the Hotel du Grand-Chef.
-Ravel stayed there for almolst a whole year.
+The pianist Arthur Rubinstein and the composer Maurice Ravel are visiting Mondorf-les-Bains at the Hotel Grand-Chef.
+Ravel stayed there for almost a whole year.

 Between 1939 and 1945